.webp&w=3840&q=75&dpl=dpl_BVRDBGV3imfUWsuHd5BFdD86ZRUP)

 Employment Rights Act - 6 April 2026 Employer Checklist

 Six provisions of the Employment Rights Act 2025 take effect on 6 April 2026.
 If you haven't already updated your employment contracts, handbooks, SSP policy, and redundancy procedures, you have a narrow window.
-This checklist covers what needs to change, who needs to change it, and what the consequences are if you don't.

 The 6 April 2026 Checklist